-Eligibility for medical, dental, vision, life insurance, health care savings accounts, flexible spending accounts, short-term disability, long-term disability, and travel assistance.
+Eligibility for medical, dental, vision, life insurance, health care savings accounts, flexible spending accounts, short-term disability, long-term disability, wellness points program, and travel assistance.

-- Faculty members who work at least half-time (0.5 FTE or more) - Administrative staff members and librarians who work at least three-quarter time (0.75 FTE or more) - Secretarial and Clerical employees who work at least three-quarter time (0.75 FTE or more) - Physical Plant employees who work at least threequarter time (0.75 FTE or more) - Public Safety employees who work at least threequarter time (0.75 FTE or more) - Employees meeting eligibility under the Affordable Care Act (ACA) are eligible for medical coverage under the HDHP plan.
+- Faculty members who work at least half-time (0.5 FTE or more) - Administrative staff members and librarians who work at least half time (0.5 FTE or more) - Bargaining unit members who work at least half time (0.5 FTE or more) - Employees meeting eligibility under the Affordable Care Act (ACA) are eligible for medical coverage under the HDHP plan.